Skip to navigation Skip to content

 • Current Circumstances:

-• Event Date: is study as an approved activity recorded on the Activity and Exemption Summary (AEX) screen or PBAS Dashboard?
+• Event Date: is study as an approved activity recorded on the Activity and Exemptions Summary (AEX) screen or PBAS Dashboard?

 • No, key the date the customer started study

-Finalise the activity on the Assessment Results (AR) screen.
+Select Assess and finalise the activity on the Warning and Errors (SWE) screen.
 This will automatically cancel the customer's JSP (JSP/CAN-STU-CUS COMMENCE/RESUME STUDIES *AUTO) from:

 • the day study commenced